Set Me Free (1999 film): Plot

-Hanna also adopts poses and clothing choices from Karina in Godard's film, while she continues to explore her feelings and sexuality.
-She attends a dance with a school friend, Laura, and the two wind up kissing each other.
-Later, she introduces Laura to Paul and the three spend time together in ways that reflect how each awkwardly attempts to come to terms with what each is feeling.
+Hanna adopts poses and clothing choices from Karina in Godard's film, while continuing to explore her feelings and sexuality.
+She attends a dance with a school friend, Laura, and the two wind up kissing.
+Later, she introduces Laura to Paul and the three spend time together while attempting to come to terms with their feelings.
 Hanna herself seems increasingly isolated.

-After a tempestuous quarrel with her husband, Hanna's mother attempts suicide.
+After a quarrel with her husband, Hanna's mother attempts suicide.
 Visiting her in the hospital, Hanna is distraught when the sedated woman is unresponsive to her pleas for connection.
-When her father later sends Hanna to the local baker to get a loaf of bread, the baker takes her to his back kitchen, gropes her, and then gives her both the bread and some money.
-Hanna is upset by the incident but also seems to find it provocative.
+When her father sends Hanna to a baker to get some bread, the baker takes her to his back kitchen, gropes her, and then gives her both the bread and some money.

-Following a violent quarrel between Hanna and her father, she and Paul leave home, but she does not return to the apartment.
+Following a dispute between Hanna and her father, she and Paul leave home, but she does not return to the apartment.
 Wandering into the city's red-light district, she befriends a lost dog but also adopts the pose and attitudes of a prostitute like Karina's character.
-When a man does pick her up and takes her to a cheap hotel room, she changes her mind as he tries to force himself on her and flees.
+When a man picks Hanna up and takes her to a cheap hotel room, she changes her mind as he tries to force himself on her and flees.

 Driven almost to despair, Hanna collapses on her teacher's doorstep, where she and the dog are discovered in the morning.
-Returning to the family apartment, Hanna's father welcomes her back with a dinner prepared to restore her strength.
+Returning to the family apartment, Hanna's father welcomes her back with a dinner prepared.
 Having returned to school, Hanna at the season's end is loaned a small movie camera by her teacher, who assures her that she will soon learn how to use it.
 The film ends with shots from the camera of Hanna's mother as they head to the grandparents' house for the summer.